esabilbulbul/mysql-udf-windows/README.md

 Compiling Your Own UDF Libraries on Windows 7 &amp; 10

 Author: Software Engineer @ [shipshuk](http://www.shipshuk.com)#
-# Shipshuk - Online Retail Platform
+'''Shipshuk - Online Retail Platform

 This document explains how to install/compile your UDF DLLs on MYSQL57 / MySQL8 on Windows 7 / Windows 10 operating systems.